Holiday Lighting and Winter Décor Ideas for Boston-Area Homes

 Warm White Roofline Lighting

-Warm white lighting along rooflines or architectural trim creates clean definition without overpowering the home.
-Cooler blue-toned lights often clash with traditional New England architecture, while warm tones feel more classic and enduring.
+Warm white lighting along rooflines, trim, dormers, or architectural details creates clean definition without overpowering the home.
+Cooler blue-toned lights can feel harsh against traditional New England architecture, while warm tones feel more classic, inviting, and enduring.

 Tree and Landscape Lighting